jie-nissel/NLP-Research/bert_model.md

 4) the disambiguation of polysemous words, or
 5) words with multiple meanings.

-# BERT - unsupervised learning - Layer of Knowledge
+# BERT - Unsupervised Learning - Layer of Knowledge
 It is pre-trained using only unlabeled, plain text corpus (i.e. the English Wikipedia, and the Brown Corpus).
 It continues to learn unsupervised from unlabeled text.